About the CSIRO Spectroscopy Database

 The Luminescence Database was compiled by Colin MacRae, Nick Wilson, Aaron Torpy (all from CSIRO Mineral Resources), and Jackson Smith (Applied Physics, RMIT University).

-This website (and its predecessors) were developed by Steve McMahon and Julia Anticev (CSIRO IM&T), Aaron Torpy (CSIRO Mineral Resources), and Maria-Jose Montoya (Applied Physics, RMIT University).
+This website (and its predecessors) was developed by Steve McMahon and Julia Anticev (CSIRO IM&T), Aaron Torpy (CSIRO Mineral Resources), and Maria-Jose Montoya (Applied Physics, RMIT University).